 Most tours that go to the Las Coloradas lakes also stop at Rio Lagartos.
 Although the majority of time will be spent cursing around the biosphere, these combination tours are a great way to see two of northern Yucatan’s most stunning natural attractions.
 You might also find a tour that stops at the Ek’ Balam ruins or the Xcanche cenote.

 If you’re booking a tour from Cancun or another city along the Riviera Maya, you should expect to be gone for most of the day (10 to 12 hours).
 Transportation to Las Coloradas alone will take three hours in each direction.
 Most tours should also provide snacks, drinks, and lunch during the journey.
 Click here to see all available Las Coloradas tours.
 Oh, you’ll also notice that the Viator tour operators stole our photos and used them to help sell their tours…if you’re staying in Playa del Carmen, you’ll also see our photos on tour boards.
 It’s really annoying they steal your photos, and there is nothing we can do about it…

 Las Coloradas Cancun y Riviera

-This all-inclusive tour is great for travelers interested in visiting Las Coloradas, as well as Rio Lagartos.
+This all-inclusive tour is great for travelers interested in visiting Las Coloradas and Rio Lagartos.
 After your guide picks you up at your hotel in Cancun, you’ll start the day with a continental breakfast at a local 16th-century hacienda.
-Then you’ll make the drive to Las Coloradas, where you’ll have about an hour to soak in the views of the pink lakes.
+Then you’ll drive to Las Coloradas, where you’ll have about an hour to soak in the views of the pink lakes.

 Chichen-Itza, Cenote Ik-Kil, Rio Lagartos, Las Coloradas Private Tour